ybalkind/yonibalkind.com/_posts/2020-06-18-Government-income-share-agreements:-A-unique-proposal-for-fixing-public-education.md

 ## Conclusion

 Despite my enthusiasm for GISAs, I'm aware that the idea contains many open questions.
 How do you get government buy-in?
 What percentage of tax revenue per learner is paid back to the funder and for how many years do we repay?
 What is the repayment cap?
 Should we allow funding of traditional colleges only, or also allow funding for alternative education paths such as coding bootcamps and online courses?
 How do you ensure you're not giving away too much tax revenue?
 How do you track the students and their tax payments and ensure repayment to investors?
+How do you achieve good results in higher education if the schooling is bad at lower levels?

 It is beyond the scope of this article to cover these in detail.
 If this gets any attention then I will certainly look to explore the topic in much more depth.
 But in the interim I recommend reading the source of the idea - [Investing In Human Capital](https://www.amazon.com/Investing-Human-Capital-Markets-Approach/dp/0521828406) by Miguel Palacios.
 It addresses most of the above questions and more.